Weapons found inside U.N. vehicles on ship in Kenya - vessel owner

 In July, Kenyan police seized 341 kg of heroin hidden in the diesel tank of a ship, the biggest single seizure of drugs at Mombasa.

-(Additional reporting by Stine Jacobsen in Oslo and Aaron Ross in Kinshasa; Writing by George Obulutsa; Editing by Raissa Kasolowsky)
+(Additional reporting by Stine Jacobsen in Oslo; Writing by George Obulutsa; Editing by Raissa Kasolowsky)